fredaime/openwheel/README.md

 - `openwheel-gadget` - a GUI for the tools

 ## openwheel-daemon
-The daemon is a simple python script that listens for the hardware events and sends them to the gadget.
+The daemon is a C daemon which interacts between the Dial device and dbus for signaling the desktop environment